openscopeproject/InteractiveHtmlBom/README.md

 ### Standalone script

-On Linux and MacOS Simply run this in terminal:
+On Linux simply run this in terminal:

 ```shell
 python2 path/to/InteractiveHtmlBom/generate_interactive_bom.py path/to/board.kicad_pcb